dontdoithere/TheDocky/README.md

    - Weight Sensor: Detects the weight of the bike and triggers notifications when an attempt to steal the bike is made.
    - Solenoid: Mechanism responsible for locking and unlocking the bike.
    - LCD Screen: Displays important information such as time and user details.

+### 3.1 Hardware Development Platform Report/Build instructions

+   - We used Fritzing to create our PCB boards.
+The PCB is used to wire our sensors to the 40 GPIO pin connectors, and turn on our blinking light resistors.
+Each team member has their own wiring diagrams

+### 2.1 Parts, Components, Materials

+ Parts:

+-LCD 2-Inch screen.

+-12v Push/Pull Solenoid

+-20kg Weight Sensor

+-PCB (Attached to Pi 4B)

+-Arduino UNO R3

+Stepper Motor

+Plastic Chain

+Componants:

+-Using many electronic componants from out Semester 1 Tech Kit.

+-We used: wires, resistors, transistors and LED lights.

+-We have Female/Male wire connectors and long pins that attach sensors to the breadboard and PCB.

 ## Getting started